rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: +1

 BT: And then I do plan to continue pushing the tooling side of things.
 I have some features planned.
 Before I can do that I need to fix printing.
 But after that I plan to finally have the ECMarkup tooling to have: "Given any clause..."
 Wouldn't it be sweet to click on a clause and for any given clause it'll show all dependencies?
 That is now possible.
 There's also a VSCode extension one of my colleagues has been working on and I'm working on refactoring to support that as well.
 And I think that's all I have on my end.
 There's probably more that I'm glossing over having not prepared anything.
-Wish list item?s
+Wish list items?

 MF: Support for proposals would make everyone's proposal writing lives better.

 BT: So I don't need to manually integrate all the proposals?

-MF: Yes
+MF: Yes.

-BT: That sounds great
+BT: That sounds great.

 YK: I would like that as well.

-BT: I have not talked to a single implementer that prefers having Annex-B separate
+BT: I have not talked to a single implementer that prefers having Annex-B separate.

-MM: I would like Annex B to be separate
+MM: I would like Annex B to be separate.

 BT: If I have the elements for the diff-spec stuff, I think I could add a checkbox to separate them.

-YK: I think there are some places you need to monkey-patch things
+YK: I think there are some places you need to monkey-patch things.

-BT: And one of the other things I want to solve is this refers to step 6 and step 7
+BT: And one of the other things I want to solve is this refers to step 6 and step 7.

-YK: You want labels
+YK: You want labels.

 YK: I would love someone who believes strongly in this to give a presentation on this in the future (not now).

 DE: One other thing is color in the spec.
 In other specs they make a lot of use of color which makes the document more readable and less boring.
 What if we use more color?
 And add (to the draft spec) examples.
-If we have a bug that partains to the draft spec we can have this to cross-reference and have it highlighted red or something
+If we have a bug that partains to the draft spec we can have this to cross-reference and have it highlighted red or something.

 WH: Color is useful for notes, identifiers, keywords, grammar productions, etc. If we were to use different colors for Annex B and everything, it could require too many colors and get really confusing.